huggingface/transformers/README.md

 ### Optimizers: BertAdam & OpenAIAdam are now AdamW, schedules are standard PyTorch schedules

-The two optimizers previously included, `BertAdam` and `OpenAIAdam`, have been replaced by a single `AdamW` optimizer.
+The two optimizers previously included, `BertAdam` and `OpenAIAdam`, have been replaced by a single `AdamW` optimizer which has a few differences:

+- it only implements weights decay correction,
+- schedules are now externals (see below),
+- gradient clipping is now also external (see below).

-The new optimizer `AdamW` matches PyTorch `Adam` optimizer API.
+The new optimizer `AdamW` matches PyTorch `Adam` optimizer API and let you use standard PyTorch or apex methods for the schedule and clipping.

 The schedules are now standard [PyTorch learning rate schedulers](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate) and not part of the optimizer anymore.